imonikaofficial/ICT2203/README.md

 This tool is intended only for educational and authorized security testing.
 Performing deauthentication attacks on networks without explicit permission is illegal and unethical.

 📁 Files

-File	Description
-wifideauth.py	Wi-Fi scanner and deauthentication attack tool detection.py	Sniffer for detecting deauthentication attacks
+wifideauth.py:	Wi-Fi scanner and deauthentication attack tool detection.py:	Sniffer for detecting deauthentication attacks

 🔧 Requirements
 Operating System: Linux (Kali, Ubuntu, or any with wireless support)